eriksank/bashOfGaps/README.md

-# bashOfGaps
-Bash extension for nested arrays and json parsing
+# bashOfGaps: Bash extension for nested arrays and json parsing

-Warning: Very incomplete documentation.
+_Warning: Very incomplete documentation._

+## Testing

 For the time being, you may run `test.sh` which will run all the existing unit tests.

+## ArrayList and hashTable

-The project currently implements most of the functionality needed for a nestable arrayList and hashTable.
+The project currently implements most of the functionality needed for a nestable `arrayList` and `hashTable`.

-arrayList.
-Example: [ 1, "hello", 454, -4, "something" ]
+*arrayList.* Example: [ 1, "hello", 454, -4, "something" ]

 An arrayList also often called a "vector".

-hashtable.
-Example: { "id":12, "name":"John Doe", "birthdate":"12-JAN-2001" }
+*hashtable.* Example: { "id":12, "name":"John Doe", "birthdate":"12-JAN-2001" }

 A hashtable is often also called a "map" or an "object" (in javascript) or an associative array (in php).

+## Why this project?

 Bash implements arrayLists and hashTables.
 However, you cannot nest them.
 For example, out of the box, this structure cannot be stored in Bash:

 x={ "id":12, "name":"John Doe", "birthdate":"12-JAN-2001", "orders":[ {"id":343, "date":"1-JAN-2015"}, {"id":675, "date":"2-MAR-2016"}] }

+## Automating the solution

 Of course, there is a trivial workaround: